You are currently viewing the new Anvil Editor Docs.

 bottom of the Properties Panel.

-If you click the Blue button with two white right-chevrons button next to the event, an empty method is automatically written for you (it contains a pass statement, which you can remove.)
+If you click the Blue button with right arrow button next to the event, an empty method is automatically written for you (it contains a pass statement, which you can remove.)

 def button_refresh_click(self, **event_args):